arrytiwari/DOC-Assignment-NP/SAFESEND_DOCUMENTATION.md

    - Failed Telegram notifications may delay or block transactions

 5. **Test Amount**
-   - Fixed at 0.001 tokens (may not be suitable for all token denominations)
    - Requires sufficient balance for both test and main transfer

 ### Important Considerations